apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/OUTFILE.md

    Verify on cos

           1. A path that does not exist will be automatically created
-             2. Access.key/secret.key/endpoint needs to be confirmed with cos students.
+          2. Access.key/secret.key/endpoint needs to be confirmed with students of cos.
 Especially the value of endpoint does not need to fill in bucket_name.

 6. Use the s3 protocol to export to bos, and enable concurrent export.